yaronf/I-D/STAR/draft-sheffer-acme-star.md

 ## Bootstrap
 {: #proto-bootstrap}

-The CDN (STAR Client) generates a key-pair, wraps it into a Certificate Signing Request (CSR) according to the agreed upon CSR template, and sends it to the DNO (STAR Proxy) over the pre-established STAR channel.
-The DNO uses the CDN identity provided on the STAR channel to look up the CSR template that applies to the requesting CDN and decides whether or not to accept the request.
-Assuming everything is in order, it then "forwards" the CDN request to the ACME CA by means of the usual ACME application procedure.
+The NDC (STAR Client) generates a key-pair, wraps it into a Certificate Signing Request (CSR) according to the agreed upon CSR template, and sends it to the DNO (STAR Proxy) over the pre-established STAR channel.
+The DNO uses the NDC identity provided on the STAR channel to look up the CSR template that applies to the requesting NDC and decides whether or not to accept the request.
+Assuming everything is in order, it then "forwards" the NDC request to the ACME CA by means of the usual ACME application procedure.
 Specifically, the DNO, in its role as an ACME client, requests the CA to issue a STAR certificate, i.e., one that: